 - Acute: This can happen because of trauma, repeated throwing, or other overhead activities common in some competitive and activities and fields of employment, such as tennis or lifting boxes overhead.

 - Chronic: This can happen because of degenerative conditions or general weakness as we get weaker.

 The condition causes pain and tenderness just outside the joint.

-- Shoulder Instability — This occurs when the head of the humerus is exits the shoulder socket, and also can happen suddenly or from wear and tear.
-Dislocations can be repeated and partial or the entire bone coming out of the socket.
-It often is accompanied by injury to the supporting soft tissue of the shoulder.
+- Shoulder Instability — This occurs when the humerus is forced out of the shoulder socket, and also can be the result of injury or overuse.
+A dislocation can be partial, coming in and out of the socket, or complete when the bone completely comes out of the socket.
+It often causes or is the result of injury to the surrounding areas of the shoulder.
 Long-term instability will result in shoulder pain and a sense of the shoulder “giving way.”

-- Arthritis — While arthritis refers to a range of diagnoses, the shoulder most commonly experiences osteoarthritis.
-It is the result of the cartilage cushioning the ends of your bones degenerates.
-It can be the result of old age, persistent injuries, and wear and tear.
-There is no cure for arthritis, but you can find effective pain management methods with Arnold, MO physical therapists.
+- Arthritis — While there are at least six kinds of arthritis, the shoulder most typically suffers from osteoarthritis.
+Osteoarthritis is the degeneration of joint cartilage and the underlying bones.
+Common causes include old age, repeated trauma, and overuse.
+There is no cure for arthritis, but you can find effective pain management methods with Arnold, MO physical and occupational therapists.

-- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder is the result of when nerves are compressed, when scar tissue interferes with their electric signals, or the nerves burst.
-These injuries can cause shoulder pain along with a range of other sensations.
-They are commonly caused by a sudden blow but can also happen because of degenerative conditions.
+- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder can occur when nerves are impinged on, when scar tissue interferes with communication between the brain and shoulder, or the nerves burst.
+Axillary nerve and brachial plexus injuries can cause shoulder pain along with a range of other sensations.
+They are commonly caused by high-impact trauma but can also happen because of wear and tear.